 In the end, why are you here?
 Your brand voice in social media can help customers understand what you want to do with and for them.
 Are you working to educate your user base?
 Do you want to delight them, and get them to visit your store or website just because they’re amused by what you’re writing?
 And even if you do want to sell stuff, what can you give people to help them become engaged by your brand?

-Once you’ve brainstormed around these four brand voice attributes, develop a roadmap for your brand’s voice which you can share with everyone who is involved in writing for, or speaking on behalf of, your brand in social media.
+Once you’ve brainstormed around these four brand voice attributes, develop a roadmap for your brand’s voice which you can share with everyone who is involved in writing for, or speaking on behalf of, your brand in social media (even when you buy automatic likes for Instagram).
 This roadmap can be a simple as a one-sheeter with your brand voice attributes in writing, or you can craft some examples which front-line engagers can emulate.
 Add buzzwords – the words which describe your brand and which you want to have used when appropriate; for example, if you’re Disney, your buzzwords are something like: kingdom, magic, magical, family, experience, fun.
 Then add some “dos and don’ts” guidelines for your engagers so they can get a feel for the types of language and content you expect them to create.
-(Click to embiggen the graphic.)
+If you’re not sure in your writing style, you can find professional on freelance writing jobs site.
+(Click to enlarge the graphic.)

 Your brand voice in social media will evolve over time.
 It would be great to think about undertaking a brand voice development exercise before you open a new Twitter account – but if you’ve already been engaging in social media and feel like your voice needs refinement, take the time to work on it now.
 Make subtle changes and your fans and followers probably won’t even notice that there was a change – but if you can more closely match your voice to their needs, you may attract even more customers and develop greater engagement and loyalty than you ever have before.